FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/references/quick_H5MD_basics.md

 ## Time-dependent data

-Time-dependent data consist of a series of samples (or frames) referring to multiple time steps.
+Time-dependent data consists of a series of samples (or frames) referring to multiple time steps.
 Such data are found inside a single dataset and are accessed via dataset slicing.
 In order to link the samples to the time axis of the simulation, H5MD defines a *time-dependent H5MD element* as a group that